About Researcher Connect Online

 Over 2 sessions, participants examine the essentials and types of academic writing, developing their own writing style through the acquisition of tactics, tools and relevant language use techniques.

-5. Presenting Effectively (1 module)
+5. Presenting with Impact (1 module)

 Learners build critical awareness, reflective and preparation skills, and practice techniques for the use of voice, body language, visuals, devices and presentation structure through creating and delivering their own oral presentations.